edwinv87/singlecelldata/README.md

 sc = SingleCell(dataset, data, celldata, genedata)
 ```

-In the above example, a SingleCell object, sc, was ceated by passing the dataset name and the main data, the cell data and gene data as pandas dataframes.
-Pandas is a powerpul python library for creating data structures from a variety of sources.
+In the above example, a SingleCell object, sc, was ceated by passing the dataset name and the main data, the cell data and gene data as Pandas dataframes.
+[Pandas](https://pandas.pydata.org/) is a powerpul python library for creating data structures from a variety of sources.
 Pandas can open and read data from numerous differernt file types such as csv files and creating dataframes from it.
-This enables the user to create SingleCell objects from different data file types.
-For more information on pandas see <https://pandas.pydata.org/>
+This enables the user to create SingleCell objects from a variety of different data file types.

+### Detailed Usage

+Detailed usage information can be found at

+### Class Reference Manual

+The SingleCell class reference manual can be found [here](docs/build/html/index.html)

 ## Contact